yuchaojiang/yuchaojiang.github.io/index.md

 title: Jiang Lab of Statistical Genomics
 ---

 The Jiang Lab’s primary research interests lie in statistical modeling and method development in genetics and genomics, with application to data from large-scale cohort studies of human health and disease.
 We collaborate with biologists and clinicians to address statistical and computational challenges presented by new cutting-edge technologies and provide data-driven statistical methods to biomedical researchers for better data analysis and experimental design.
-Our particular focus is on profiling structural variants, assessing intratumor heterogeneity, interrogating transcription regulation, detecting circadian rhythmicity, and deciphering cellular heterogeneity by single-cell omics approaches.
+Our particular focus is on profiling structural variants, assessing intratumor heterogeneity, interrogating transcriptional regulation, detecting circadian rhythmicity, and deciphering cellular heterogeneity by single-cell omics approaches.
 Our research is currently supported by R35 GM138342 from the National Institute of General Medical Sciences.

 <div class="container">
     <div class="row-fluid">